obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Yin and Yang.md

 - Base Darkness

 **Custom Fonts**: For customizing theme fonts.
-- UI Font
+- UI Font: Font used for the user interface
-- Preview Font
+- Preview Font: Font used for the preview view
-- Headers in Preview Font
+- Headers in Preview Font: Font used for the headers in preview
-- Editor Font
+- Editor Font: Font used for the editor view
-- Headers in Editor Font
+- Headers in Editor Font: Font used for the headers in editor
-- Monospace Font
+- Monospace Font: Used for code blocks, front matter, etc

 **Typography**: Extra typographical features.
-- WYSIWYG Headings in Editor
+- WYSIWYG Headings in Editor: Adds WYSIWYG-like functionality for headings in editor
-- Enhanced Editor Typography
+- Enhanced Editor Typography: Adds enhanced WYSIWYG-like functionality in editor
-- Rainbow Headers
+- Rainbow Headers: Adds rainbow colors for headers
-- Readable Line Width
+- Readable Line Width: The maximum line width in rem units for readable line width
-- Body Line Height
+- Body Line Height: Line height of the main text, expects a decimal value
 - Light Mode Block Quote Color
 - Dark Mode Block Quote Color
 - Italicized Text Color
 - Bold Text Color
-- Highlight Color
+- Highlight Color: This will change the color of highlights in light and dark mode

 **Heading Changes**: Editing headings individually.
 - **Heading Fonts**:
-    - Change Heading Fonts
+    - Change Heading Fonts: This will allow for editing of headings individually.
     - Heading 1 Font Preview
     - Heading 1 Font Editor
     - Heading 2 Font Preview